Alcohol and drugs in pregnancy

-Pregnancy can also affect the way that your body handles these drugs, making some drugs even more harmful for you and your baby.
+Pregnancy can also affect the way that your body handles these drugs.
+This makes some drugs even more harmful for you and your baby.

-In general, drugs can cause the following risks for you baby during pregnancy:
+In general, drugs and alcohol can cause the various risks for you baby during pregnancy.

 - Miscarriage and stillbirth

-- Low birth weight – placing your baby at increased risk of illness, mental retardation and learning disabilities
+- Low birth weight.
+This places your baby at increased risk of illness, mental retardation and learning disabilities

-- Premature birth – increasing the risk of lung, eye and learning problems in your baby, as well as increasing their likelihood of premature death
+- Premature birth.
+This increases the risk of lung, eye and learning problems in your baby.
+It also increases their likelihood of premature death

-- Medical problems and birth defects – including stroke, seizure, mental retardation and learning difficulties
+- Medical problems and birth defects.
+This includes stroke, seizure, mental retardation and learning difficulties

-- Drug dependency in the infant – causing great distress, as the baby will need to withdraw from substances following birth.
+- Drug dependency in the infant.
+This causing great distress, as the baby will need to withdraw from substances following birth.

-The impacts of alcohol and drugs in pregnancy
+The ongoing impacts of alcohol and drugs after pregnancy

-When asked about any drinking or drug use, my first instinct was just to lie and say that I didn’t use any drugs, but then I also was worried in the back of my mind what this could be doing to the baby.
+When asked about any drinking or drug use, my first instinct was just to lie and say that I didn’t use any drugs.
+But I was also worried in the back of my mind what this could be doing to the baby.

 Being informed about the different affects that alcohol and drugs may have can help give you strong reasons and even strong motivation to stop.
 Providing your baby with a healthy environment is the best thing you can do right now for you, your baby and your baby’s future.

 Getting help for alcohol and drugs in pregnancy